hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 * Genesis Network process == Active Roster, No State provided
 * Network Transplant process == Active Roster AND State provided

-### Core Behaviors, in summary
+## Core Behaviors, in summary

-- Roster Creation: App will create a Candidate Roster from the Candidate Address Book (CAB).
+- Roster Creation: App will create a Candidate Roster from the Address Book.
-- Roster Submission: App will trigger roster submission by setting the `candidate_roster_hash` field in the PlatformState.
+- Roster Submission: App will trigger roster submission by setting the `Roster` object in the `PlatformState` API.
+- Roster Validation: The submitted roster is validated and hashed, if valid
+- Roster Storage: The Roster is stored in the State as a map of Roster Hash to Roster.
+A reference to the candidate roster's hash is also stored in the
+  `RosterState` object.
-- Roster Adoption: The platform will vote to adopt the last submitted Candidate Roster when it is ready, which will be on software upgrade.
+- Roster Adoption: The adoption of the candidate roster is beyond the scope of this proposal.
-- Roster Replacement: If a new candidate roster is submitted before the previous one is adopted, the corresponding new Candidate Roster will replace the old one.
+- Roster Replacement: If a new candidate roster is submitted before the previous one is adopted, the corresponding new Candidate Roster will replace the previous.

-### Dependencies
+## Dependencies

 There are a few existing technical debts that the team has agreed to tackle as dependencies for this proposal.